 Calculation of Value – Prepared by 3rd Party Valuation Firm

-Venture Investors Business Group has partnered with a business Valuation Firm to provide a formal business valuation.
+Venture Advisors Business Group has partnered with a business Valuation Firm to provide a formal business valuation.
 The firm is ASA certified and operates nationally, often in support of lenders – providing valuations required by the SBA for financing.

 The final report is actually referred to as a Calculation of Value, designed to provide an approximate indication of value, based upon the performance of limited procedures.
 The report will include a full review and adjustment of the firm’s financial statements and/or tax returns, and an extensive questionnaire covering the firm’s history, industry, products, competition and potential.